Sh1nr1/Sh1nr1.github.io/README.md

-# Your blog
+# My Blog?
+XD

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+This is where I update/edit my blogs I know it sucks to use git to make blogs but guess what It's better than slew of other shit available online.